cecton/blog/content/posts/rust-and-arduino-part1.md

     .rwxr-xr-x 281 cecile 14 Aug 15:52 ./packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude
     ```

-    We can exclude the 0 bytes one and we now know where is the `avrdude`.
+    We can exclude the 0 bytes one, which leaves us with the correct `avrdude`
+    binary.
 Let's see what commands it runs.
-To do that we are going to wrap the
+To do that we are going to wrap
-    executable in a bash script that will log all the commands that have been
+    the executable in a bash script that will log all the commands that have
-    run:
+    been run:

     ```text
     mv ./packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude \